 Always up for a challenge, we at decided to sort this mess out for buyers, define the undefinable and develop an accurate guide for LMS pricing.
 We gathered LMS pricing from vendor websites, public RFP results, interviewed buyers and asked the vendors.
 We have been categorizing and defining the various licensing models, surveying vendor support for the various models and documenting pricing at any and every level as we go.

 In this post, we will define the different types of license models available in the LMS industry.
 In follow-on posts we define known pricing tiers in each model and ranges of cost a buyer can expect to pay.

 LMS License Models

-There are at least 6 ways to license an LMS in 2016 with countless variations.
+There are at least 6 ways to license an LMS, with countless variations.
 To further complicate matters there are multiple terms used to describe the same models — none are wrong.
 Many LMS vendors offer multiple license model options.
 All vendors have a preference for a certain model.

 We wanted to know not only the most common ways to license an LMS but also what were vendors’ preferred license models – if any – so we asked 74 diverse vendors in our recent 2015-2016 LMS Vendor Survey about their license habits.

 It turns out the industry is moving away from perpetual and named user models and moving towards usage-based models.
 This makes sense because there has always been buyer contention about having to pay for a user license even if the learner never logged in.
 Additionally, the named user model never made sense for the extended enterprise (non-employee) audiences because it was too expensive for infrequent, unknown yet often numerous learners.

 Vendors, ever adapting to avoid unnecessary selling roadblocks, have introduced fairer models based on actual usage of the LMS.
 Another takeaway is that unlimited user licenses and monthly pricing models are still popular with buyers but vendors would prefer not to sell that way – but will.
 In the chart below, you can see a summary of vendor license model preferences.